Evaluation Results

 Evaluations: The results of the function evaluations, including the variable values, objective values, and constraint values for each realization.
 See

-Realizations: Information about the realizations, such as weights for objectives and constraints, and whether each realization was successful.
+Realizations: Information about realizations, such as weights for objectives and constraints and whether each realization was successful.
 See

-Functions: The calculated objective and constraint function values, typically aggregated across realizations.
+Functions: Calculated objective and constraint function values, typically aggregated across realizations.
 See

 Constraint Info: Details about constraint differences and violations.
 See